Alassio

-Alassio is situated on the Riviera di Ponente coast, and it has a small tourist port (porticciolo) named "Luca Ferrari".
-It was also known as a health resort in winter and a bathing place in summer, and has many hotels.
+Alassio is situated on the Riviera di Ponente (western side of the Italian Riviera), and it has a small tourist port (porticciolo) named after Luca Ferrari.
+It is known as a health resort in winter and a bathing place in summer, and has many hotels.

+Alassio was the start of stage 7 of the 2023 Giro Donne won by Annemiek van Vleuten.

 Heritage

 The English composer Edward Elgar wrote a concert-overture called In the South (Alassio) whilst staying on holiday in Alassio in the winter of 1903–04.

 Alassio is featured as the location for a holiday in the 1944 film The Children Are Watching Us.

 The painter Felix Nussbaum (1904–1944) stayed in Alassio in 1934 and it appears on many of his lighter paintings.
 The painters Helen Frankenthaler and her husband Robert Motherwell summered and worked there in 1960.

+Actress Lisa Gastoni was born in Alassio in 1935.